 Photo Courtesy of Bonham's.

-There was a trend for matching accessories, which fueled an appetite for suites of jewelry or demi-parures rendered in either bold gemstones and gold or diamonds and platinum.
-Various combinations led the trend; necklace and earrings, dress clips or brooch and earrings or bracelet with brooch or earrings and were required accessories for the new daywear fashions.
+There was a trend for matching accessories, which fueled an appetite for suites of jewelry or demi-parures rendered in either bold gemstones and gold or in diamonds and platinum.
+Various combinations led the trend: necklace and earrings, dress clips or brooch and earrings or bracelet with brooch or earrings and were required accessories for the new daywear fashions.
 Earrings for daytime were short but bold and clipped on the ear with nary a dangle.
-Bracelets were wide straps with texture and articulated woven and twisted motifs, sometimes concealing a watch.
+Bracelets were typically textured wide straps and featured articulated woven and twisted motifs that sometimes concealed a watch.
 Chokers of pearls, woven gold collars and twisted torsades, often displaying an elaborate gem laden clasp, adorned the neck while brooches edged the neckline or bodice.
 Rings were slower to evolve from the big bold gems of the 40s, but gradually eased into a more elaborate yet genteel style.

-Naturalistic motifs with all forms of flora and fauna were more popular jewelry subjects than ever and brooches exemplified the trend.
-Flowers solo and in bunches enameled, bejeweled and textured in gold, carved from gemstones or rendered in platinum and diamonds flourished on every type of jewelry, but especially brooches.
+Naturalistic motifs exporing all forms of flora and fauna were more popular than ever and brooches exemplified the trend.
+Flowers solo and in bunches, enameled, bejeweled and textured in gold, carved from gemstones or rendered in platinum and diamonds, flourished on every type of jewelry, but most especially on brooches.
 Leaves and feathers, articulated and stationary, were carved from gem material, woven and/or textured in gold, and flowed singly and in clusters on the feminine bodice.
 Accompanying these bouquets and vines were their counterparts from nature, bees, bugs, nuts and berries.
 Super serious and raucously ridiculous zoomorphic collections of animals posed and pranced accented by enamel and gemstones of every hue.
 Not to be left out, undersea life was also in vogue, seahorses, fun fish, crabs, squid and octopi floated realistically and comically throughout the 1950s.

 Rings remained large well into the 1950s but the lines softened to more curvilinear outlines.
 The Bombe ring was trendy and usually dotted or encrusted with colored gemstones.
 Coiled and twisted wirework superstructures supported large gemstones high atop the finger.
-Ballerina rings and gemstone clusters glimmering with a plethora of various size and shaped stones.
+Ballerina rings and glimmering gemstone clusters came in a plethora of various size and shaped stones.
 Bypass rings were oversized and often highlighted outlandishly large gems and motifs.